LCA-EET/LCA/readme.md

 - Central Sewers, if Neb wasn’t killed in Athkatla
 - Silvershield Estate
 - Iron Throne Headquarters, particularly if you rescued the slaver children in BG2 while Corwin was in your party
-- If CHARNAME is in a romance with Corwin
+- If Gorion's Ward is in a romance with Corwin
   - Merchant’s League (assuming Aldeth didn’t die during the events of BG1)
   - Seven Suns (assuming Jhasso didn’t die during the events of BG1)
   - Sorcerous Sundries, after visiting the Merchant’s League or Seven Suns and having the discussion about the engagement ring.
 Speak to Halbazzer and have him enchanted the ring; doing so will enable a very special cutscene after the conclusion of the debriefing for the Dukes

 The miniquest ends with Rohma’s abduction at the hands of Ilasera and Beno.
-Depending on the choices CHARNAME has made, at the end of the encounter Beno will be imprisoned, beheaded, or have his soul imprisoned through the use of the Soultaker Dagger.
+Depending on the choices Gorion's Ward has made, at the end of the encounter Beno will be imprisoned, beheaded, or have his soul imprisoned through the use of the Soultaker Dagger.
 If he is beheaded or has his soul imprisoned, keep the appropriate item (either the head, or the dagger) through Amkethran to trigger a humorous cutscene.
 </details>

 ### Throne of Bhaal Changes